techacct/data_pipeline_e-commerce/README.md

-# Data pipeline for an hypotetical E-comerce store
+# Data pipeline for an hypothetical E-comerce store